 Because we’re all coming from different experience levels regarding this topic, I wanted to start with the basics so that we’re all on the same page.
 This post will target more of the general population and those who are just beginning their fitness journey.
-So for my friends that are a bit more experienced, bear with me!
-I will go continue going much further into depth with each blog post in this series.
+So for my friends that are a bit more experienced with macros, bear with me!
+I will continue to go much further into depth with each blog post in this series.

 The most important thing I want to emphasize in this post is that we are all different.
-We are all uniquely diverse, we each have different backgrounds, dieting histories, metabolisms, activity levels, eating habits, lifestyles; which all need to be taken into consideration before beginning a diet.
-It also means that we all have different starting points and should approach a diet differently.
+We are all uniquely diverse, we each have different backgrounds, dieting histories, metabolisms, activity levels, eating habits, lifestyles; which all need to be taken into consideration before beginning any diet.
+It also means that we all have different starting points and that each of our approaches to dieting may look differently.

 What works for one person may work for you, or it may not.
-But whether it does or not, tailoring a diet plan to your individualized situation and needs has been proven time and again to be the most effective approach in optimizing health and maximize weight loss goals.
+But that is exactly why you don’t want to follow the exact same plan as your friend.
+Before you even begin to diet, you need to find a plan that is tailored to YOU.
+Tailoring a diet plan to your individualized goals, history, lifestyle, etc., has been proven time and time again to be the most effective approach in optimizing health and maximizing weight loss goals versus following a cookie cutter approach.

-This post is meant to be as an overview; information you need to take into consideration before starting a diet.
+This post is meant to act as an overview – information you need to take into consideration before starting a diet.
 Like I said, I will expand on each of these topics in my posts to come.

 How to diet to maximize weight loss goals: The Basics